adamajammary/libsdl2gui/README.md

 -D CMAKE_OSX_DEPLOYMENT_TARGET="12.5" \
 -D CMAKE_OSX_SYSROOT="/path/to/IOS_SDK" \
 -D CMAKE_XCODE_ATTRIBUTE_DEVELOPMENT_TEAM="YOUR_DEVELOPMENT_TEAM_ID" \
--D EXT_LIB_DIR="/path/to/libs"
+-D EXT_LIB_DIR="/path/to/libs" \
+-D IOS_SDK="iphoneos"

-xcodebuild IPHONEOS_DEPLOYMENT_TARGET="12.5" -project sdl2gui.xcodeproj -configuration Release -destination "generic/platform=iOS"
+xcodebuild IPHONEOS_DEPLOYMENT_TARGET="12.5" -project sdl2gui.xcodeproj -configuration Release -destination "generic/platform=iOS" -allowProvisioningUpdates
 ```

-#### Xcode - Devices and Simulators
+#### Xcode - Devices

-> See [Xcode - Running your app in Simulator or on a device](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device) for more details.
+> See [Xcode - Running your app on a device](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device) for more details.

-#### Install APP on device or simulator
+#### Install APP on a device

-1. Connect the device to your Mac (optional if installing on a simulator).
+1. Connect the device to your Mac.
 1. Open **Xcode**.
 1. Select `Window > Devices and Simulators` from the main menu.
-1. Select the device or simulator from the list on the left.
+1. Select the device from the list on the left.
 1. Click the `+` icon under **Installed Apps**.
-1. Locate and select `dist/bin/testsdl2gui.app`.
+1. Locate and select `dist/bin/testsdl2gui-arm64.app`.

-The app should now be installed on the device or simulator with the name **testsdl2gui**.
+The app should now be installed on the device with the name **testsdl2gui**.

 > If the installation fails, most likely it means the app package was not signed correctly.
 Try opening `sdl2gui.xcodeproj` in Xcode to make sure all signing options have been set correctly.